gravitational/teleport/docs/4.3/aws_oss_guide.md

 Create SSL certificate for HTTPs.
 It is absolutely crucial to properly configure TLS for HTTPS when you use Teleport Proxy in production.
-For simplicity, we are using Let’s Encrypt to issue certificates and nip.io for simple DNS resolution.
+For simplicity, we are using Let’s Encrypt to issue certificates and simple DNS resolution.

 However, using an Elastic IP and a Route53 domain name would be appropriate for production use cases.

 Install certbot: